-Design is often where teams get hung up in the website planning process.
-Different people have varying opinions and taste when it comes to design, which means personal preferences often come into conflict.
-Establish a common ground by staying focused on the goals of the website, and how your design can help express who you are and why your customers should care.
+Web design is often where teams get hung up in the website planning process.
+Different people have varying opinions and taste when it comes to website design, which means personal preferences often come into conflict.
+Establish a common ground by staying focused on the goals of the website design, and how your design can help express who you are and why your customers should care.

 Inspiration is another key part of the design planning process.
-Look at websites that you love, and identify what about them attracts you.
-Talk about websites that you dislike too, which can reveal things you want to avoid.
-Critique your current website (if you have one) and your competitors’ websites too, and discuss what you like or don’t like about those sites.
+Look at website designs that you love, and identify what about them attracts you.
+Talk about website designs that you dislike too, which can reveal things you want to avoid.
+Critique your current website design (if you have one) and your competitors’ web designs too, and discuss what you like or don’t like about those sites.

 Content is like the furnishings for your house.
 It’s all the stuff that goes inside that makes it home.
-For your website, that includes all the copy, images, video, audio, etc.
+For your website design, that includes all the copy, images, video, audio, etc.

 Content isn’t just about what you say, it’s also about how you say it.
 Consider your tone of voice, and how you want your visitors to perceive you.
 For example, if you work in a medical field, you may want your patients to know you’re a trustworthy expert.
 Your tone of voice might be professional and empathetic.
 On the other hand, if you’re a B2C clothing retailer, a fun, informal tone may fit you better.